 Small transiting exoplanets have found to be living in tightly-packed systems, where gravitational interactions between them play a paramount role in shaping the evolution and stability of these systems.
 Our team has pioneered a novel approach to study the intimate dynamics of these planets that enable us to measure the masses and densities of these planets.
 This in turn provides knowledge about their composition and their formation pathways.
 On this latter aspect, our collaborations with the planet formation groups led by Christoph Mordasini, Yann Alibert and Willy Benz are particularly fruitful.

 The field of exoplanets has long focused on individual targets.
 The recent advent of large exoplanet surveys such as the Kepler mission enables us to explore the physical properties of planets as a population.
 Our team has developed new tools to investigate trends in the thousands of exoplanets that have been found so far and that provide us information about e.g. the surface and atmospheric reflectivity (albedo) of these planets or new insights into the physical processes that drive inflated radii in close-in giant exoplanets.

-(Characterising Exoplanets Satellite) is the first ESA S-class mission and will be launched at the end of 2018.
-Several members of our team are involved in the Science Team and in different working groups that aims to render the mission a scientific success.
+CHEOPS (Characterising Exoplanets Satellite) is the first ESA S-class mission and has been launched at the end of 2019.
+Several members of our team are involved in the Science Team and in different working groups that exploit the mission data.
 Our prime interest is the characterisation of gaseous exoplanets at visible wavelengths to constrain albedos and dependence with longitude.
 We are also focussing on the search for small planets with CHEOPS and the complementarity from ground-based facilities such as the SAINT-EX Observatory.
-This work is done with the support of the NCCR PlanetS
+This work is done with the support of the NCCR PlanetS.